sansbacher/docs/git/README.md

 ### Branches

 **List all Branches** FYI: current/checked out Branch has a `*` before it.
 To show Remote repos/branches too add: `-a`, to see last Commit in each add: `-v`
-To show only branches not yet merged into the checkedout Branch add: `--no-merged`, there's also `--merged` to see which have been merged in.
+To show only branches not yet merged into the checked out Branch add: `--no-merged`, there's also `--merged` to see which have been merged in.
+Or just `-r` to only show remote branches, but otherwise this will show all local branches:
 `git branch`
 See more details, including the current Commit message each Branch points to and some previous Commits:
 `git show-branch`